-We are interested in procaryotes referred to extremophiles because they proliferate under physico-chemical conditions (temperature, pH, salinity, pressure, ionizing radiation) or biological (energy source) close to the limits of life on Earth.
-Their natural living environments include:
+We are interested in prokaryotes that are referred to extremophiles because they proliferate under physico-chemical (temperature, pH, salinity, pressure, and ionizing radiation) or biological (energy source) conditions that are close to the limits of life on Earth.
+Their natural living environments include :

-- marine hydrothermal systems associated with volcanic activity (hot springs, "black smokers") or other geological processes such as serpentinization;
+- marine hydrothermal systems that are associated with volcanic activity (hot springs and "black smokers") or other geological processes such as serpentinization;

 - lakes with continental brines (Tunisian chotts) or underwater lakes (DHAB in the Mediterranean);

-- oceanic sub-surface which might represent the largest microbial compartment on Earth,
+- oceanic sub-surfaces, which might represent the largest microbial compartment on Earth;

-- deep oceanic domain that accounts for 80% of the hydrosphere.
+- deep oceanic domains, which comprise 80% of the hydrosphere.

-These environments are considered extreme for one or more factors: pH between 2 and 4, temperature (which can vary from 2°C to more than 110°C in the hydrothermal systems), hydrostatic pressure (average depth of the oceans is 3850m corresponding to an hydrostatic pressure of 38.5 MPa).
-The prokaryotes that develop there are therefore multi-extremophiles (acidophile-thermophile-piezophile-psychrophile).
+These environments are considered extreme according to multiple factors, such as the pH (varies between 2 and 4), temperature (varies from 2°C to more than 110°C in hydrothermal systems), and hydrostatic pressure (the average depth of the oceans is 3850 m, corresponding to a hydrostatic pressure of 38.5 MPa).
+The prokaryotes that develop in these locations are multi-extremophiles (acidophiles, thermophiles, piezophiles, and psychrophiles).

-- to explore the specific and functional diversity of prokaryotes (and associated viruses);
+- Explore the specific and functional diversity of prokaryotes (and associated viruses)

-- to apprehend the biological processes allowing these extremophiles to live at the limits of life.
+- Comprehend the biological processes that allow these extremophiles to live at the limits of life

-Our methodological approaches are multidisciplinary ranging from biogeochemistry to (meta) genomics.
-They are developed during sampling campaigns using in situ conditions, or in the laboratory using culture of model study organisms, or in silico during bioinformatic analysis of NGS sequencing data.
+Our methodological approaches are multidisciplinary, ranging from biogeochemistry to (meta) genomics.
+These approaches are developed during sampling campaigns under in-situ conditions, in the laboratory by using cultures of model study organisms, or in silico during the bioinformatic analysis of NGS sequencing data.

 Examples of studies